 The health effects of PM are likely to depend on several factors, including the size and composition of the particles, the level and duration of exposure, and age and sensitivity of the exposed person.
-Symptoms of exposure may include a sore throat, persistent cough, burning eyes, wheezing, shortness of breath, tightness of chest, and chest pain.
+Symptoms of exposure may include a sore throat, persistent cough, eye irritation, wheezing, shortness of breath, tightness of chest, and chest pain.
 PM may also trigger asthma or may lead to premature death, particularly in the elderly who have preexisting cardiovascular and respiratory diseases.

 In order to reduce house dust mite allergens in the environment, we need to reduce the growth of the mites as well as remove the allergens themselves.
 As mite growth depends on humidity, reducing the relative humidity to below 50% for 5 days can kill the mites.